THIS great holiday of thanks and giving is not a date on a calendar, but a state of mind.

 It is about our capacity to realize things that we can, sometimes, only imagine.
 No matter how difficult the recession is for each of us, there are always others who are going through more severe hardships.

-The most heavily-traveled day of the year arrives with even more seasoned flyers—making new calculations, as they inhale news about airports and airlines that make them long for proof that safety has improved.
+The most heavily traveled day of the year arrives with even more seasoned flyers— making new calculations, as they inhale news about airports and airlines that make them long for proof that safety has improved.

 It is why, in whatever fashion, women knock themselves out each year, as the men watch their Thanksgiving Day games.
-We cook our hearts out, make beds in spare rooms.
+We cook our hearts out and make beds in spare rooms.
 As we brace ourselves for the in-laws and grandchildren, our ingenuity is re-doubled.
 We slave over a hot stove, always giving more than what we get.
 And of course, settle into tryptophan-induced nap.

 As part of tradition, it is a time to witness big family fights!
 Then, everyone eats turkey for a week.